dzilbermanvmw/tkgicnssupportsampleapp/README.md

 ------------------------------------

 Follow documentation: <https://docs.pivotal.io/pks/1-7/vsphere-cns.html>
-and use sample files provided
+and use configuration files provided in the 'samples' folder of this repository

-(provided input to Docs team for some inaccuracies which were corrected)

-1. Create CSI Secret based on provided sample deployment file (*csi-vsphere.conf*)
+1. Create CSI Secret for vSphere based on provided sample deployment file (*csi-vsphere.conf*)

 > \[Global\]